-Somes Bar itself.
+76. The Klamath Plan's map for Management Area 8 (see appendix to the Klamath Forest Plan) indicates that some of proposed or likely mining activities are in "cultural areas."
+This includes the Klamath River between Happy Camp and Somes Bar, and especially in and around Somes Bar itself.
 The designated "cultural areas" "have significant historic, as well as contemporary, spiritual values for the Karuk Tribe of California.
 These areas are to be managed to maintain special Native American values."
 Klamath Plan Ch.
 4-101.
 One of the goals of the "cultural areas" is "to preserve and protect the solitude and privacy of Native American users."
 Id.
 "The integrity of the area for use by the Karuk Tribe of California is maintained in a manner consistent with their custom and culture."
 Id.
 Pursuant to this section, the agency should "not direct recreational use to Native American cultural areas.
 River-related recreational use will be managed to minimize conflicts."
 Klamath Plan Ch.
 4-101, MA8-5.
 Furthermore, "[d]eveloped recreational activities shall not be planned within cultural areas."
 Ch.
-4-102, MA8-6.
+4-102, MA8-6 (emphasis added).
 The Klamath Plan also states that "[p]rotection of these areas from religious intrusions or damage to the area should be coordinated with the Karuk Tribe of California."
 Ch.
 4-102, MA 8-9.
-Finally, the agency must "[m]anage mineral exploration within the cultural areas to maintain identified cultural values.
+Finally, the agency must "[m]anage mineral exploration within the cultural areas to 22 maintain identified cultural values.
 Surface disturbances that adversely impact Native American values shall be mitigated wherever possible."
 Ch.
 4-102, MA 8-10.

-81. In failing to adequately review, protect against, and notify the Tribe of, the impacts to the Tribe's uses and interests in the affected waters from the above noted suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the Forest Plans of the Six Rivers and Klamath National Forests, the NFMA, as well as the trust and consultation responsibilities owed to the Tribe.
+77. In failing to adequately review, protect against, and notify the Tribe of, the impacts to the Tribe's uses and interests in the affected waters from suction dredge and other mining in and along the Klamath, Salmon, and Scott Rivers and their tributaries, the Forest Service violated the Forest Plans of the Six Rivers and Klamath National Forests, the NFMA, as well as the trust and consultation responsibilities owed to the Tribe.

-Failure to Comply with the Clean Water Act
+4 Failure to Comply with the Clean Water Act

-82. The Forest Service must also ensure compliance with the CWA, 33 U.S.C. § 1151, et seq.
+78. The Forest Service must also ensure compliance with the CWA, 33 U.S.C. § 1151, et seq.
 (2004).
-Under Section 313 of the CWA, 33 U.S.C. § 1323 (2004), if a proposed mining operation cannot comply with state water quality standards, the Forest Service cannot approve the operation.
-Section 313 requires compliance with "all Federal, State, interstate, and local requirements" for the discharge or runoff of pollutants on federal land.
+Under Section 313 of the CWA, 33 U.S.C. § 1323 (2004), if a proposed mining operation 7 cannot comply with state water quality standards, the Forest Service can not approve the operation.
+8 Section 313 requires compliance with "all Federal, State, interstate, and local requirements" for 9 the discharge or runoff of pollutants on federal land.
 Id.
-This section places a duty on federal agencies to comply with federal CWA requirements, in addition to state water quality standards.
-CWA § 313 applies to both point source and nonpoint source discharges on federal lands and waters.
+This section places a duty on federal 10 agencies to comply with federal CWA requirements, in addition to state water quality standards.
+11 Additionally, CWA § 313 applies to both point source and nonpoint source discharges on federal 12 lands and waters.